Visiting Dana-Farber? See our prescreening and mask requirements.

-The Older Adult Hematologic Malignancy (OHM) Program is a specialized Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC) research and clinical service that addresses the specialized needs of blood cancer patients who are age 75 and older.
+The Older Adult Hematologic Malignancy (OHM) Program is a specialized Dana-Farber Brigham Cancer Center research and clinical service that addresses the specialized needs of blood cancer patients who are age 70 and older.

 Our geriatricians also address any concerns or questions about:

-Tammy Hsieh, MDDr.
-Hsieh describes her role as a geriatrician in our Older Adult Hematologic Malignancy Program.
+Tammy Hshieh, MDDr.
+Hshieh describes her role as a geriatrician in our Older Adult Hematologic Malignancy Program.
 Dr. Hshieh co-manages a patient’s care with Dana-Farber’s oncologists, and helps identify and manage an older patient’s medical, cognitive, or social issues while the patient goes through cancer treatment.

 As a new Dana-Farber patient, find answers to questions about your first visit: what to bring, how to find us, where to park, and how to prepare.